-Your flat has a combination of smoke detectors in the bedroom and smoke alarms/heat detectors in the kitchen and hallway.
+Your flat has a combination of heat detectors in the bedroom and kitchen as well as smoke alarms in the kitchen.

+The hallway only has a smoke alarm.
 These are mains operated, backed up by a battery in case of power failure.
 The alarms are linked which means if one alarm goes off it will activate all the alarms in your flat